hollowaykeanho/Upscaler/README.md

    frame by frame losing the video compression effect).
 3. 1 set is your output video (bigger than original of course).

-Hence, please plan out your storage budget before starting a video upscale project.
+Hence, please plan out your storage budget before starting a video upscaling project.

 > **IMPORTANT**
 >
 > **Know your hardware limitations** before determining the scaling factor.
 A
-> scale of 4x on a 1090p for a 12GB memory laptop can crash the entire OS during
+> scale of 4x on a 1090p for a 12GB memory laptop can crash the entire OS (I'm
-> the video re-assembly phase with FFMPEG due to memory starvation.
+> talking about the very stable Debian OS) during the video re-assembly phase
+> with FFMPEG due to memory starvation.

 #### (2) Setup Project Directory